 Update from Charleston City Councilman Gary White

-As we enter the New Year, I wanted to provide an update on the tremendous amount of work being done by the City of Charleston to continue enhancing our quality of life here on Daniel Island.
+It has been a busy summer at the City of Charleston and I wanted to provide an update on the tremendous amount of work being done by the City to continue enhancing our quality of life here on Daniel Island.